By Clàudia Martínez, on 5 April 2023

 6. Answer User Questions

 Every brand wants users to comment and engage with their content.
-And you should join the conversation, especially concerning questions about your brand or products.
-Thank them for kind comments and do your best to answer their questions and keep the conversation going.
+Boost engagement by asking your followers questions or asking them if they have any questions for you about your brand or products.
+Based on the responses you get, you can create relevant, interesting content that your followers will want to consume.
+Make sure to thank them for kind comments and do your best to answer their questions and keep the conversation going.

 7. Post Varied Content

 Posting simple text and image-based content can bore your audience.
 Mix things up with different content types that are more interactive to encourage engagement.
-Try contests, surveys, challenges, and live Q and As to build a more dynamic presence.
+Try contests, surveys, challenges, and live Q & A sessions to build a more dynamic presence.

 Building a presence and improving your engagement rate requires time and patience.
-By posting regularly you can gradually create momentum and expand your reach.
+By posting regularly, you can gradually create momentum and expand your reach.
 You also show users that you’re consistent and relevant.
-Do some research to find when your target users are online and post at those times to maximize engagement.
+Do some research to find when your target audience tends to spend time online and post at those times to maximize engagement.

 9. Use Calls to Action

 Every content creator wants users to react to their posts.
-Get proactive and tell them what you want!
+Get proactive and tell them what you want them to do!
 Ask questions, ask for opinions and encourage users to ‘like and share’, perhaps for a chance to win a giveaway.
 Avoid being too spammy and keep the conversation natural and fun.
+You can add CTAs to your content in order to encourage people to buy a product, download an app, sign up for a webinar, newsletter, etc.

-We’ve given you many tips to increase engagement but in the end every brand’s strategy will be unique.
-To figure out what gets the most engagement for you, you’ll need to try out different types of messaging on different platforms and times and track the results.
-This may seem daunting but once you find those sweet spots you’ll be glad you put in the initial work.
+We’ve given you many tips to increase engagement but, in the end, every brand’s strategy will be unique.
+To figure out what gets the most engagement for you, you’ll need to try out different types of messaging on different platforms and at times and track the results.
+This may seem daunting but once you find those sweet spots you’ll be glad you put in the initial work!

 Improving engagement rates is a metric every brand should focus on.
 Engagement gives your content a broader reach and ultimately leads to increased sales.

-These 10 tips are just a start but increasing engagement doesn’t need to be complicated: Once you find the social networks that fit your brand best, focus on developing high-quality content that speaks to your specific target audience.
+These tips are just a start but increasing engagement doesn’t need to be complicated.
+Once you find the social networks that fit your brand best, focus on developing high-quality content that speaks to your specific target audience.
 Find out when they’re most active and reach out to them with interactive and relevant posts.
-Do this consistently and you’re well on your way to increasing engagement.
+Do this consistently and you will be well on your way to increasing engagement.